 MENTOR Colorado staff and other experts in the field provide no cost Technical assistance (TA) through the National Mentoring Resource Center (NMRC), a project of The Office of Juvenile Justice and Delinquency Prevention and MENTOR.
 This youth mentoring resource is no-cost for programs and aims to strengthen mentoring quality and effectiveness.
 Examples of potential technical assistance that might be requested include: development of high-quality mentor training materials; guidance and consultation on mentor recruitment plans and screening strategies; analysis and improvement of match support processes; and recommendations on best practices for serving challenging youth populations or designing innovative service models.
 Questions about whether or not your project would qualify?
 Contact Lindsey Cali for more information.

-As a technical assistance provider, Cheryl is committed to meeting her clients where they are and assisting them in getting to where they want to go.
-Cheryl is experienced in creating, implementing, training, strategic planning, and coaching mentoring programs.
-Her expertise also includes programming, staff project development, service learning in a variety of settings residential, schools, community and faith-based organizations.
-Over 85% of Cheryl’s technical assistance client are repeat customers.
+As a technical assistance provider, Cheryl is committed to meet her clients where they are and assisting them in getting to where they want to go.
+Cheryl is experienced in creating, implementing, training, strategic planning, coaching mentoring programs.
+Her expertise also includes diversity, equity and inclusion (DEI), programming, staff and project development, service learning in a variety of settings residential, schools, community and faith-based organizations.
+Over 85% of Cheryl’s technical assistance clients are repeat customers.

 Marie Davis is an Atlanta, Georgia native.
 After obtaining a Social Work degree at The University of Georgia, she served as a foster care coordinator for the State of Georgia.
 Obtaining a Series 7 and 63 financial license, she worked with a private financial firm as Assistant to the President.
 While raising her two children, Marie worked for a local developer, forming relationships with County and State officials.
 Moving to Florida for ten years, Marie served as a Targeted Case Manager with Children’s Home Society of Florida and a certified tutor for autistic children.